Overtime Calculator

 Under federal law, you have two years from the date of the violation to file an overtime claim.
 If the employer's violation was willful, the statute of limitations extends to three years.
 You can file with the U.S. Department of Labor or pursue a private lawsuit.

-How to File a Wage Claim in South Dakota
+Filing a wage claim in South Dakota

 1